Interstellar-Network/Interstellar-Book/src/GCF_API_Test_Guide.md

 ## Prerequisites

-The following software/libs are required to compile and run the
+The following software/libs are required to compile and run the unit tests
 - go
 - ipfs
 - cmake >= 3.22